-It is my pleasure to invite you to attend to 2023 Annual Meeting of Stockholders of FormFactor, Inc. on Friday May 19, 2023, at 3:00 p.m., Pacific Daylight Time.
-The Annual Meeting will be a virtual meeting of stockholders, which will be conducted online via a live webcast.
-You will be able to attend the Annual Meeting and vote online during the meeting by visiting www.virtualshareholdermeeting.com/FORM2023.
-We believe a virtual meeting provides greater accessibility and inclusivity for all stockholders.
+It is my pleasure to invite you to attend the 2024 Annual Meeting of Stockholders of FormFactor, Inc. on Friday May 17, 2024, at 3:00 p.m., Pacific Daylight Time.
+Our Annual Meeting will again be conducted online via a live webcast, as we have found a virtual meeting provides greater accessibility and inclusivity for all stockholders; and you will be able to attend the Annual Meeting and vote online during the meeting by visiting www.virtualshareholdermeeting.com/FORM2024.